 - 1. From the PCE web console menu, choose Settings > Label Settings. - 2.
 On the Label Settings page, click Add. - 3.
 Enter a unique Key.
 The PCE will use this key to identify the label internally.
 For example, OS. - 4.
-Enter singular and plural versions of the Display Name (Operating System and Operating Systems). - 5.
+Enter singular and plural versions of the Display Name (for example, Operating System and Operating Systems). - 5.
 Choose an icon, and enter a one- or two-character unique initial to be displayed with the icon (such as OS). - 6.
-Choose foreground and background colors to be used when the label is displayed.
+Choose foreground and background colors to be used when the label is displayed. - 7.
+Click Save.

-The new label type will appear in the web console UI wherever the default label types appear, such as in the Type dropdown selector when creating a new label.
+The new label type will now appear in the web console UI wherever the default label types would appear, such as in the Type dropdown selector when you are creating a new label.